-Talk about your options with your doctor.
+Talk about your options with your eye doctor.
 Most people don’t need to rush into surgery.
 Waiting to have surgery usually won’t harm your eyes or make surgery more difficult later.
-Remember these tips:
+Use these tips:

 - Tell your doctor if cataracts are getting in the way of your everyday activities

 - See your doctor for regular check-ups